pry/pry/wiki/Customizing-pry.md

-Local customization (applied to a single Pry session) is done by passing config hash options to `Pry.start()` or to `Pry.new()`; also the same accessors as described above for the `Pry` class exist for a Pry instance so that customization can occur during runtime.
+Local customization (applied to a single Pry session) is done by passing config hash options to `Pry.start()` or to `Pry.new()`; also the same accessors as described above for the `Pry` class exist for a Pry instance so that customization can occur at runtime.

 ### Input

 For input Pry accepts any object that implements the `readline` method.
-This includes `IO` objects, `StringIO`, `Readline` and custom objects.
+This includes `IO` objects, `StringIO`, `Readline`, `File` and custom objects.
 Pry initially defaults to using `Readline` for input.

 #### Example: Setting global input